KRR-Oxford/Guarded-saturation/README.md

 ```bash
 java -jar guarded-saturation-1.0.0-jar-with-dependencies.jar dlgp example.dlgp
 ```
-returns the saturation corresponding to:
+returns the saturation containing:
 ```
 b(X, Y), c(Y) :-  a(X).
 d(X) :- a(X).
 ```

-### Choice the saturation algorithm
+### The choice of the saturation algorithm

 This project implements different saturation algorithms.
 You can set the algorithm to use by changing `saturation_alg`'s value in the file `config.properties` to either: